SomeWeekendReading/someweekendreading.github.io/_posts/2021-01-29-jnj-vaccine-relatively-pretty.md

 - The US cohort had 72% efficacy.
 Not as good as the 95% for Pfizer and Moderna, but still very good as these things go.
 - But&hellip; the Latin American cohort had an efficacy of 66%.
-- &hellp; and the South African cohort had an efficacy of only 57%.
+- &hellip; and the South African cohort had an efficacy of only 57%.

 The differences in efficacy are worrying.
 Even more worrying, though in bungling typical of press releases, not enough information was disclosed to tell if the differences were